 For the tech-savvy, environmentally conscious consumer, Aluvii can email receipts; however, some customers demand a paper receipt.
-The full line of POS-X, Epson and Zebra brand receipt printers are compatible with Aluvii.
-In addition, any receipt printer with OPOS drivers are compatible.
+The full line of POS-X, Epson and STAR brand receipt printers are compatible with Aluvii.
+In addition, any receipt printers with OPOS drivers are compatible.
 A mobile printer is often used in conjunction with a mobile all-in-one, when paper receipts are needed.

 Barcode scanners come in 1 dimension (1D) or 2 dimension (2D) varieties.
 1D barcode scanners are more finicky when trying to get a good scan, and they cannot scan barcodes off of mobile devices.
 A 2D barcode scanner is far superior to a 1D barcode scanner with respect to barcode scanning reliability and speed and can scan barcodes off of mobile devices, so are the no-brainer recommendation for amusement facilities.
 Aluvii does not recommend any 1D barcode scanners.

 Corded or Cordless